-PM: To be successful what does your club do in addition to its offers?
+PM: To succeed, what does your club do in addition to its offers?

-JT: The club wants to offer a maximum of services and allow the players to stay all day in the club.
-For example as a couple, the woman can do fitness while the husband plays padel or vice versa.
-There is also a child care system, a beauty center, a gym with yoga, speeding, etc., of course the 32 paddle courts and a new Argentinian sport called the backet that looks like football / paddle.
+JT: The club wants to provide maximum service and allow players to stay all day at the club.
+For example in a relationship, the wife can do fitness while the husband plays padel or the opposite.
+There is also a childcare system, a beauty center, a gymnasium with yoga, speeding, etc., of course the 32 courts of padel and a new Argentine sport called the backet which looks like football /padel.

-PM: What is the player fee for your club?
+PM: What is the price for a player in your club?

-PM: What are the basics for running a padel club?
+PM: What are the fundamentals for running a club padel ?

-JT: The price is fundamental, the climatic condition of the club is not too hot or too cold for example, at home we have no air conditioning, a club well soundproofed, a good price policy, the quality of the land is very important.
-On this point that we put the price, it is land that is used by the WPT, including panoramic.
-The professionals come to train on our grounds.
-These are exactly the same pitches used by the padel pro tour (PPT) or the world padel tour (WPT).
+JT: The price is fundamental, the climatic condition of the club that is to say neither too hot nor too cold for example, with us we have no air conditioning, a well soundproofed club, a good price policy, the land quality is very important.
+On this point that we put the price, it is grounds which are used by the WPT, in particular the panoramics.
+Professionals come to train on our grounds.
+These are exactly the same terrains that the padel pro tour (PPT) or the world padel tour (WPT).
 Really the soul of the land was to have the best land by buying them of course at the right price.

-PM: Do women have a very important role in your padel club?
+PM: Women have a very important role in your club padel ?

 JT: The female audience is really very important because it is the most faithful.
 She will stay if she feels good socially in the club.
 It's the soul of the club.
 They come mostly with their friends.
 In addition, they always come to 11h in the morning precisely where there are the fewest people on the ground.